artatechsoft/InkbookSDK/README.md

 ### Animation effects
 All pageturn and other animation effects should be removed.
 Rich animated interface will not be displayed properly in E Ink environment.
 This may lead to unpleasant screen flickering, random erratic screen refreshments or at least odd behaviour of interface components.
 ### Item lists - scrolling vs pagination
 inkBOOK Android system is customised for E Ink and can handle scroll events animation effects.
 However using scrolled lists in interface and especially scrolled content in activity windows is not recommended.
-In order to display scroll animation properly screen needs to change display mode form 16-level grayscale to black and white only and then go back to 16-level grayscale again when animation ends.
-Interfaces and content converted to 2 colours (black and white) does not look well, looses all of details and changing screen mode requires full screen refresh each time, which results in unpleasant screen flickering.
+In order to display scroll animation properly screen needs to change display mode form 16-level grayscale to black and white only or 4-level grayscale and then go back to 16-level grayscale again when animation ends.
+Interfaces and content with reduced grayscale does not look well, looses all of details and changing screen mode requires full screen refresh each time, which results in unpleasant screen flickering.
 It is highly recommended to use list pagination instead of scrolling as often as possible.

 We have made avaiable custom paging recycler view, that can be used to replace Android RecyclerView.